The Inessential Indexical (with Herman Cappelen)

 Three Modes of, And Five Morals Regarding, Displaced Semantic Processing, With Special Attention to the Role of Variables (And a Final Plug for Dynamic Semantics)

-I am writing a continually-in-progress logic textbook, with the eventual aim of covering pretty much everything of interest to philosophers in logic, broadly conceived.
-The most recent version of the book can be found here. and is updated once a week.
+Get Rational With These Four Weird Tricks!: When I get stuck on other projects, I tinker with this continually-in-progress logic textbook, which has the eventual aim of covering pretty much everything of interest to philosophers in logic, broadly conceived.